kailash-manasarovar/statement/docs/timeline/2024/september.md

 - The reason I do this is because this is the only way I can communicate with anyone without the hackers and the whole criminal gang being aware of it.
 - I add photos that he has sent to me too, even thought I'm not sure if they are legit or not.
 - Certainly the screenshot of the concert I see in [June 2023 on Youtube](../2023/june.md#youtube) is legit and I send a copy of that in the pack.
-- At some point back in Denia, I see a giant message come up on my screen "thank you", and then it's gone.
+- At some point back in Dénia, I see a giant message come up on my screen "thank you", and then it's gone.

-## Driving back to Denia
+## Driving back to Dénia

-- As I drive into Denia I notice the huge billboard for the swinger club, Hedonia.
+- As I drive into Dénia I notice the huge billboard for the swinger club, Hedonia.
 - I've seen it before.
 - I tweet about it in October: https://x.com/1FRGVN/status/1845101018746343666.
 - Something on it strikes me this time, however, which is the pictures of robot masks which I have seen on Google searches, and the mention of "special events".